hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 {{< imgScale "DSC00774_1600.JPG" "Still wet on the next day: Our wet clothes on our \"laundry line\"."
 "500x" >}}

-# Tag 10: Syðri–Ófæra → Eldgjá
+# Day 10: Syðri–Ófæra → Eldgjá
 {{< smallDate "2018-07-27" >}}

 The next morning looked as bad as the day before.